6 Best Short Scale Electric Guitars – Perfect for Small Hands!

 They do this by making the fret spaces slightly narrower.
 You might not be able notice the difference by looking at two different scale guitars side by side, but the difference is there.

 Most people will also not even really feel the difference or really notice it.
 But those with smaller or larger hands will definitely be able to feel the difference.
+I really notice the closer frets on short-scale guitars, and it takes a few minutes of playing for my hands to warm up to them.

 What is the Benefit of a Short Scale Guitar?